The Complete Guide to IT Hardware Procurement for Canadian Businesses

 Enterprise hardware has a typical lifecycle of 3–5 years.
 Plan your refresh schedule early.
 Many organizations stagger their replacements to spread costs — refreshing one-third of their fleet annually rather than replacing everything at once.

-At end-of-life, ensure proper asset disposal.
-Canadian privacy law (PIPEDA) requires that all personal data be securely erased before equipment is resold, donated, or recycled.
-Work with certified ITAD (IT Asset Disposition) providers for compliant disposal.
+At end-of-life, proper asset disposal should be arranged.
+Under Canadian privacy law (PIPEDA), personal data generally should be securely erased before equipment is resold, donated, or recycled, with specific obligations confirmed depending on the situation.
+Working with certified ITAD (IT Asset Disposition) providers can support compliant disposal.

 Ready to start procurement?

-Send us your hardware requirements and we'll provide competitive quotes from authorized channels within 24 hours.
+Send us your hardware requirements and we'll provide competitive quotes from reputable supplier and distributor networks within 24 hours.

 Request a Quote →